LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Results

 \subsubsection{Speech-to-prompt generation module:}

-Qualitative evaluation (Table~\ref{tab_prompt}) demonstrates correct prompt generation in 5 of 6 sample cases; one failure (case gg(227)) resulted from a transcription error (“glioblastoma” misrecognized as “glioplaston”).
+Qualitative evaluation (Table~\ref{tab_prompt}) demonstrates correct prompt generation in 5 of 6 representative sample cases; one failure (case gg (227)) resulted from a transcription error (“glioblastoma” misrecognized as “glioplaston”).
 Performance is robust when tumor mentions are explicit and covered by the curated synonym list.
 The combined global negation detection and negspaCy gating mechanism reduces false-positive prompts.
-Persisting transcripts and extracted spans further enhances interpretability and debugging.
+Overall, the module achieves reliable class extraction (91.7\% case-level accuracy) from real German clinical dictations, validating the feasibility of replacing manual prompt engineering with speech-driven prompting.